joshking1/sample-web-application/README.md

 elsewhere.

 ### Variables
-The first thing you need to do is create a variables file. `nyc3.tfvars` and `sfo2.tfvars` are sample variable files that have `CHANGE_ME` in them where certain fields need to be updated.
-If you name your file `terraform.tfvars` or have the `.auto.tfvars` extension when you run terraform it will automatically use these files.
+The first thing you need to do is create a variables file. `variables.tf` and if you name your file `terraform.tfvars` or have the `.auto.tfvars` extension when you run terraform it will automatically use these files.
 If not you will have to specify the file via the command line.